elevien/math166/index.md

 **Course description**:  This a "journal club" style course where goal is to provide students with guided practice navigating the scientific literature.
 This includes reading papers, but also the process of finding articles relevant to one's research goals and formulating research questions based on a reading.
 Class time will be spent on student presentations and discussions of articles.
 This iteration of Math 166 will be based around the theme "Statistical modeling of complex systems".
-This theme is sufficiently generally to cover topics that are of interest to most applied mathematics students, but will help facilitate some cohesion.
+This theme is sufficiently generally to cover topics that are of interest to most applied mathematics students, but I hope keeping the theme in mind will generate some cohesion.
 Topics include, but are not limited to:
 <ul>
   <li> Developing probabilistic models of biological, physical and social systems </li>
-  <li> Machine learning from a statistical physics perspective </li>
+  <li> Connections between machine learning and statistical physics</li>
   <li> Fundamental questions in stochastic processes and random matrix theory </li>
+  <li> Stochastic computation, such as Markov chain Monte Carlo methods </li>
 </ul>